TGSAI/mdio-python/docker/README.md

 DOCKER_BUILDKIT=1 docker build -f docker/slim-bullseye-3.10-dev.Dockerfile -t mdio-dev .
 ```

-The command above will build the dev environment and tag is as `mdio-dev`
+The command above will build the dev environment image and tag is as `mdio-dev:latest`.

 ### Start Container Instance